 Pay attention to early signs of AMS.
 The most typical are a throbbing headache, followed by nausea and vomiting, Tell other people in your group if you are experiencing this.
 If you have these symptoms for more than a day then stop going up.
 The progression from acute but not life-threatening AMS to severe HACE or HAPE can happen in a matter of hours.
 Death can follow hours later.
 If you are having problems don't think you'll get over it by pushing on.
 This can be hard to do when you are far from home and have spent a lot of money, but it must be done sometimes..

 Everyone has a religious opinion about taking drugs like Diamox.
 I used Diamox on one trip and perhaps it helped, hard to say.
 It may be that I slept better (when I didn't have to pee from taking it), or it may be that I was just acclimatizing.
 Some people swear by it and others curse it.
 Personally I would always have it on a trip just in case it came in handy, but plan and hope that proper acclimatization does the trick.

 I have also used Gingko Biloba, had no ill effects, and believe that it might have helped.

-Check out the altitude page at the CIWEC Clinc site for more information.
+Check out the altitude page at the CIWEC Clinc site